-Optional.
-If supplied (only when observing with ARGUS), must be followed by a position angle in degrees and a string specifying the ARGUS scale to be used as initial values, separated by a space.
+EQUINOX Optional.
+If supplied, must be followed by the string must be followed by a position angle in degrees and a string specifying the ARGUS scale to be used as initial values, separated by a space.
 The scale string must be either '1:1' or '1:1.67' (the quote characters are not required).
-Note that when supplied, it does allow the setting of the position angle and the scale, however the Fibre Combination must still be selected in the usual way as described elsewhere in this document, because otherwise the Fibre Combination is interpreted as
+Note that when supplied, it does allow the setting of the position angle and the scale, however the Fibre Combination must still be selected in the usual way as described elsewhere in this document, because otherwise the Fibre Combination is interpreted as 'NON STANDARD'.

-'NON STANDARD'.